 By registering for an event, you agree to our Registration Terms and Conditions.
-Please review the Registration Terms and Conditions for more details.
+UW-Whitewater will hold all registrants responsible for their conduct.
+Serious misconduct or disruption will lead to immediate dismissal from event.
+Registrants dismissed from the event will not receive a refund.
+Please review the Terms and Conditions for more details.

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.